 Stephen Burd is a senior writer & editor with the Education Policy program at New America.
 He is on his second stint, following a brief stop at Education Sector, an education think tank in DC, where he also served as a senior policy analyst.

-At New America, Burd has helped shape New America’s work on higher education policy and on student financial aid issues.
-He is the author of three volumes of “Undermining Pell,” which examines how colleges’ pursuit of prestige and revenue is hurting low-income students.
+Burd has helped shape New America’s work on higher education policy and on student financial aid issues.
+He is the author of three volumes of Undermining Pell, which examines how colleges’ pursuit of prestige and revenue is hurting low-income students.

 Burd has received multiple national reporting awards from the Education Writers Association for his coverage of federal higher education policy and his investigative work on the student loan industry.
-He has also published articles and op-eds in The Chronicle of Higher Education, The Hechinger Report, Inside Higher Ed, The Los Angeles Times, The New Republic, and Washington Monthly, and provided expert commentary for media outlets including America Public Media’s Marketplace, the CBS Evening News, CNN, C-SPAN, and National Public Radio.
+He has also published articles and op-eds in The Chronicle of Higher Education, The Hechinger Report, Inside Higher Ed, The Los Angeles Times, The New Republic, and Washington Monthly, and provided expert commentary for media outlets including American Public Media’s Marketplace, the CBS Evening News, CNN, C-SPAN, and National Public Radio.